Sailing superstitions

 No women on ships

 As discussed in more detail above, women were considered bad luck.
-Tell that to Poland’s Krystyna Chojnowska-Liskiewicz who in 1978 became the first woman to sail solo around the world.
+Tell that to Poland’s Krystyna Chojnowska-Liskiewicz, who in 1978 became the first woman to sail solo around the world.

-A child born on-board a ship was good luck
+A child born on board a ship was good luck

 How can it be otherwise; children born on ships were seen as good luck and a sign of better days ahead.

-Children were often delivered in between the guns which offered some privacy.
-However, if there was no sailor stepping forward as the father, the Captain would enter the child in his log as \”a son of a gun\”.
-A cool thing to have on your birth certificate!
+Children were often delivered in between the guns, which offered some privacy.
+However, if there were no sailor stepping forward as the father, the Captain would enter the child in his log as “a son of a gun”.
+It’s a cool thing to have on your birth certificate!

 A Jonah

-So now, \”a Jonah\” can be anyone that causes bad luck.
-So no need for overt discrimination against specific demographics in our society as we have seen above.
-It is open season on anyone you consider can bring misfortune… This could include jet skiers!
+So now, “a Jonah” can be anyone who causes bad luck.
+So, there is no need for overt discrimination against specific demographics in our society, as we have seen above.
+It is open season, and anyone you consider can bring misfortune… This could include jet skiers!

 Days and dates